2017 Washington State Cougars football team

 The 2017 Washington State Cougars football team represented Washington State University during the 2017 NCAA Division I FBS football season.
 The team was coached by sixth-year head coach Mike Leach and played their home games at Martin Stadium in Pullman, Washington.
 They competed as members of the North Division of the Pac-12 Conference.
 They finished the season 9–4, 6–3 in Pac-12 play to finish in third place in the North Division.
 They were invited to the Holiday Bowl where they lost to Michigan State.

-Previous season

-In 2016, the Cougars went 8–5, 7–2 in Pac-12 play to finish in second place in the North Division.
-They were invited to the Holiday Bowl, where they were defeated by Minnesota.

 Rankings

 Schedule

-Washington State announced their 2017 football schedule on January 18, 2017.
-The Cougars started the season with five straight home games.
-In Pac-12 conference play, they did not play cross-divisional foes Arizona State and UCLA.